ddasilva64/gwst01/QV.md

 If you translate contents, but don't traslate labels, messages and you've only one country market, may be you've a little concept problem.<br><br>
 ### Multilanguage Level 1 QlikView sample<a name="id2"></a>
-In this case we will do a KISS sample of Multilanguage Level 1, in QlikViev.<br><br>
+In this case we will do a KIS sample of Multilanguage Level 1, in QlikViev.<br><br>
 First of all, download for free _**QlikView Personal Edition**_.<br><br>
 Second one, make a spreadsheet with extension _**.xlsx**_.
 You can do that with _**LibreOffice Calc**_ and others.<br><br>